Jetro Willems: 2019–20 season: Loan to Newcastle United

 On 2 August 2019, Willems joined Newcastle United of the Premier League on a season-long loan deal with an option to buy.
 Willems scored his first goal for Newcastle and in the Premier League on 14 September, putting the Magpies into a shock lead at reigning UEFA Champions League winners Liverpool, but the side eventually fell to a 1–3 defeat.
 Willems then scored in a 2–2 draw with reigning league champions Manchester City on 30 November.

 He was ever-present in the Newcastle side during the first half of the season and made 20 appearances for the Magpies, until he suffered a season ending injury when he tore his ACL in January 2020.
 He left the club when his loan expired on 1 July 2020.

 Consequently, Willems returned to Frankfurt for the 2020-21 Bundesliga season.
 During the first half of the season, he continued his recovery from his knee injury.
 After almost a year of rehabilitation, Willems re-joined the group training of Eintracht Frankfurt at the beginning of 2021, but did not make any appearances for the rest of the season.
 Willems left Eintracht Frankfurt after his contract expired at the end of the season.
 In total, he made 65 appearances for the club.

 Greuther Fürth

 In August 2021, Willems signed a two-year contract with newly promoted Bundesliga side Greuther Fürth and has been given the number 15 jersey.
 He left the club on 1 September 2022, after his contract was terminated.

 Groningen

 On 23 February 2023, Willems joined Eredivisie club Groningen on a contract until the end of the season.

 Heracles Almelo

 On 14 June 2023, Willems signed a one-year contract with Heracles Almelo, with an option for the second year.

 Castellón

 On 25 July 2024, Willems signed for Spanish Segunda División side Castellón, after a trial period.

+NEC

+On 26 June 2025, Willems agreed to return to Eredivisie and signed a one-season contract with NEC.